Introduction

 The formula to calculate the earnings credited is:

-• For Strategies with Caps: Index return over a given crediting period with a maximum potential of earning the cap rate
+- For Strategies with Caps: Index return over a given crediting period with a maximum potential of earning the cap rate

-Let’s have a look at the Allianz Essential Income 7 Fixed Index Annuity rate sheet (as of 08/01/2023) to understand how the earnings are determined.
+Let’s have a look at the Allianz Essential Income 7 Fixed Index Annuity rate sheet (as of 08/06/2024) to understand how the earnings are determined.

-1. Cap Rates: It means at what rate your interest-earning capacity is capped.
-For example, if an index returned 12% but the contract’s cap rate is 6%.
-In this situation, the annuitant will be eligible for an interest credit of 6% only.
+- Cap Rates: This refers to the rate at which your interest-earning capacity is capped.
+For example, if an index returns 12% but the contract’s cap rate is 6%, the annuitant will be eligible for an interest credit of 6% only.
 It doesn’t matter how much the index goes above the cap rate; the maximum interest that can be earned is the cap rate.

-2. Fixed Account Rates: If you opt for a fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
+- Fixed Account Rates: If you opt for a fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
 These rates usually tend to be low as compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
-The 1-year fixed rate on this policy at the time of writing this article was 4.0%.
+The 1-year fixed rate on this policy at the time of writing this article was 3.25%.

 In my opinion, the S&P 500 is the most ideal index to choose from this plan, as it is highly transparent, reliable, and has always survived the test of time.
-Furthermore, Allianz offers a decent cap rate ((not the best out there, but still okay).
-On the other hand, it must be kept in mind that the Bloomberg US Dynamic Balance Index II is a volatility control index that limits the true return earning potential of the index - so, given similar cap rates, it is a no-brainer to go with the S&P 500 only.
+Furthermore, Allianz offers a decent cap rate (not the best out there, but still okay).
+On the other hand, it must be kept in mind that the Bloomberg US Dynamic Balance Index II is a volatility control index that limits the true return earning potential of the index.
+So, given similar cap rates, it is a no-brainer to go with the S&P 500 only.

-As Allianz offers a slightly better fixed rate in this annuity, you might also consider allocating some of your annuity portion into the fixed account option.
+As Allianz offers a slightly better-fixed rate in this annuity, you might also consider allocating some of your annuity portion into the fixed account option.

-Benefit Charge: The annual benefit charge is a significant aspect of the annuity contract, consisting of a percentage of the accumulation value, and is deducted monthly.
+3. Benefit Charge: The annual benefit charge is a significant aspect of the annuity contract, consisting of a percentage of the accumulation value, and is deducted monthly.
 For the guaranteed minimum value, the charge is consistently 1.05% across all contract years.
 For the accumulation value, it's 1.05% for the first year, and it may change each year for the next six years, not exceeding 2.50% (or 2.00% in DE).
 After the seventh year, it settles at 1.05% for the remaining years.
 Rates are declared at issue and on each contract anniversary and are guaranteed for one year.

 Additionally, the minimum annual cap for the annual point-to-point with cap crediting method is set at 3.00% for the first seven years, never being less than 0.25% thereafter.
 The minimum fixed interest rate is 1.00% for the first seven contract years, never falling below 0.10% per year after that.